circt/update-circt/README.md

     circt-config: ''

     # An optional script to decide whether to open the Pull Request or not.
+    # The script must accept a single positional argument (the new CIRCT
-    # If there is a new version of CIRCT, the action will run the provided
+    # version).
+The script is only run when there is a new version of CIRCT.
+A
-    # script.
-A return value of 0 means "open the PR".
-A return value of 1
+    # return value of 0 means "open the PR".
+A return value of 1 means "do not
-    # means "do not open the PR".
-Any other return value will cause the action
+    # open the PR".
+Any other return value will cause the action to exit with
-    # to exit with an error.
+    # an error.
+Note, the default value 'true' is the shell built-in, not a
+    # boolean value.
     #
-    # Default: ''
+    # Default: 'true'
     should-create-pr: ''

     # A GitHub token with sufficient permissions to create Pull Requests